Living Will Attorney Arizona: What do you need to know

 Arizona Living Will Requirements

 To meet the legal requirements for a valid Living Will in Arizona, several key considerations must be addressed.
-The document should be in writing and signed by the person creating it (referred to as the "declarant" or "principal"), or someone else at their direction, while they are of sound mind.
+The document should be in writing, dated, and signed by the person creating it (referred to as the “declarant” or “principal”), or someone else at their direction, while they are of sound mind.
+The person making the living will must be at least 18 years of age and of sound mind.

 To enhance the accessibility of the Living Will in critical situations, Arizona provides the option of registering it with the Arizona Healthcare Directives Registry (AzHDR), ensuring healthcare providers and emergency personnel can quickly access the document when needed.